-Awarded to High School Students for the Highest GPA in individual subjects or subject areas.
+Awarded to High School Students with the highest GPA in individual subjects or subject areas taught by VHA staff on the VHA Campus.
+Awards will not be given for Dual Enrollment Courses.

 READING ROCKS AWARD

 Awarded to each student in the $1^{st} - 5^{th}$ grade with the greatest total number of reading minutes (the student must have turned in his/her Reading Log on time each month in order to win this award).